Breaking News | COVID-19: NCDC confirms 1,145 new infections, 1 additional death, 335 recoveries

 Globally, the count for confirmed COVID-19 cases is 70,829,855 with 1,605,091 deaths resulting in a case fatality rate of 2.3 per cent.

+Errata: Two new cases were erroneously reported for Osun State in week.

-The NCDC has conducted about 864,104 COVID-19 tests since the first confirmed case of the pandemic was announced in Nigeria.
+The agency has conducted about 864,104 tests since the first confirmed case relating to the COVID-19 pandemic was announced.

 Comments